CITICINEMAS - MAY 22

 | Project time: | 2022 – 2026 |

-Coppel is an enterprise organization with multiple digital products and platforms, where more than 65 product designers collaborate with multiple development teams working in parallel.
+Coppel is an enterprise organization operating multiple digital products across web and mobile platforms, where more than 65 product designers collaborate with multiple development teams in parallel.

 When I joined, there was an initial design system created by an external vendor.
-Although functional, it lacked real adoption, governance, and the ability to scale at the pace of the business.
-In parallel, the organization was facing a corporate rebrand and a deep technological transformation.
+While functional, it lacked adoption, governance, and the structural capacity to scale at the pace of the business.
+In parallel, the organization was entering a corporate rebrand and a deep technological transformation.

-My responsibility as Principal of Foundations was to design an evolution strategy for the system that would allow scaling foundations without disrupting existing products or generating regressions.
+As Principal of Foundations, my responsibility was to define an evolution strategy for the design system that allowed foundations to scale safely, without disrupting active products or introducing regressions during a critical period of change.

 The organization faced three forces at the same time:

-The main risk was not visual, but organizational: breaking the operation or slowing future evolution.
+The main risk was not visual.
+It was organizational.
+Breaking operational continuity or slowing long term evolution.

-Instead of replacing the existing system, I structured Coltrane in two clear layers:
+Instead of replacing the existing system, Coltrane was structured into two complementary layers, with an intentional transition step.

-One of the most relevant changes was the redefinition of foundations and tokens.
+One of the most critical changes was the redefinition of foundations and tokens.

-The rebrand introduced visually more expressive colors, but with insufficient contrast for accessible text.
+The rebrand introduced more expressive brand colors, many of which did not meet contrast requirements for accessible text.

-The decision was: respect the brand visual language and create specific tokens for accessible text.
+The decision was to preserve the brand visual language while introducing specific semantic tokens for accessible text.

 From this new base:

-My role was not to execute all components, but to define the system, establish the process, and ensure quality and adoption together with the teams.
+My role was not to execute all components, but to define the system, establish the process, mentor and upskill designers, and ensure quality and adoption across teams.

-This project consolidated my role as Principal of Foundations: creating clarity, reducing risk, and laying the foundations for the organization's digital future.
+This project consolidated my role as Principal of Foundations, focused on clarity, risk reduction, and long term scalability.